springernature/frontend-toolkits/toolkits/global/packages/global-status-message/README.md

 #### Status changed

-If the status message changes, update the `message` and `type` properties.
-This means the screen reader will announce the new message.
+If you change the message after the page has loaded, a screen reader would announce the new message.

 ### Focus